tpoisot/ScientificComputingForTheRestOfUs/README.md

 You can start each lesson by clicking on the links below.

-1. [Lesson 1][l1binder] -- using notebooks (approx. 10 minutes)
+1. :notebook: [Lesson 1][l1binder] - using notebooks (approx. 10 minutes)
     - cells and states
     - order of execution
     - exporting and saving your work
-1. Lesson 2 -- the flow of execution
+1. :arrows_clockwise: Lesson 2 -- the flow of execution
-1. Lesson 3 -- writing functions
+1. :computer: Lesson 3 -- writing functions
-1. Lesson 4 -- preventing errors with defensive programming
+1. :bug: Lesson 4 -- preventing errors with defensive programming
-1. Lesson 5 -- debugging our way out of errors we forgot to prevent
+1. :hammer: Lesson 5 -- debugging our way out of errors we forgot to prevent

 [l1binder]: https://beta.mybinder.org/v2/gh/tpoisot/IntroScientificComputing/master?filepath=lessons%2F01_introduction_to_notebooks.ipynb